314lipczuk/ODE_project_report/main.typ

 == Ordinary Differential Equations

-Ordinary differential equations are a mathematical framework for describing the change of one variable (dependent variable, here Y) over another variable (independent variable, here X).
+Ordinary differential equations are a mathematical framework for describing the change of one variable (dependent) over another variable (independent).
-Its simplest formulation is an expression that equates some mathematical expression to a derivative of our variable in question Y over the independent variable X. $ frac(d Y,d X) = ... $ A solution to a differential equation is usually understood as obtaining a $Y(X)$ form, also called an _general solution_.
+Its simplest formulation is an expression that equates some mathematical expression to a derivative of our variable in question Y over the independent variable X. $ frac(d Y(x),d X) = f(y(x)) $ A solution to a differential equation is usually understood as obtaining a $Y(X)$ form, also called an _general solution_ @fey_modeling_ode.
 General solutions can be obtained using an analytical solving process, the difficulty of which is heavily dependent on the specific problem being solved.
 An often encountered problem with analytical solution approach is a problem that contains complex, nonlinearly coupled equations, which do not yield easily to this method.
 An alternative approach to solving a system that has these characteristics is a numerical one.
-This method relies on provided initial conditions and $Delta x$ resolution to simulate a single trajectory within an ODE system by evaluating the equations sequentially at a consecutive `Delta x` away from the provided starting point.
+This method relies on provided initial conditions and $Delta x$ resolution to simulate a single trajectory within an ODE system by evaluating the equations sequentially at a consecutive $Delta x$ away from the provided starting point.
 This method, while providing a weaker form of solution, can deal with harder problems, including those that describe complex, nonlinear systems.
 \
-A load-bearing assumptions when picking up an ODEs for modeling dynamics of intracellucal concentrantions is that within the cell, the system is perfectly mixed (no spatial gradients of concentration occur).
+A load-bearing assumptions when picking up an ODEs for modeling dynamics of intracellucal concentrations is that within the cell, the system is perfectly mixed (no spatial gradients of concentration occur).
 This assumption lets us avoid the complexities stemming from tracking chemical gradients within the cell based on position within it, which would be impossible to model using just an ODE system, as multiple additional independent variables arise from having to incorporate